dtischler95/peptideTransformer/README.md

 - Could ReduceLROnPlateau be the reason for the nan values in the loss?
 I may initialize it wrong, it seems to always be at the min value

 - [ ] URGENT i screwed up save paths in binary files.
 Rn im not sure what i saved into what.
 YAY !!!
 Clean up this mess so i can to benchmark runs... im suchn tard
+- [ ] URGEND no 2. y.y  Fkn accuracy metric wont get calculated right in binary training. what did i screwed up there? why does it calculate for mlm task???

 ### Model to Train